chandra1sekar/data-engineering/14-Patterns-for-Data-Pipelines/sync-slides.md

 ::: notes
+- Check out docker hub (hub.docker.com)
+- search for e.g., mongo etc, see how many there are
+- any big open source project is likely to have an image on docker hub
+- also great place to see examples of Dockerfiles
+- What is the process, you can keep images around - you only need to build once until you change it.
+- Then you spin up containers from them.
+- (show could do RUN... then another RUN...) but that would be bloated.
+These files start wiht one image and they layer other file systems on top of it.
+Try to be efficient.
+Every RUN command is another file system layer.
+Trying to make each layer as minimal and efficient as possible.
+- Our main image does not follow these guidelines :)
-Check out <https://docs.docker.com/compose/gettingstarted/> for a good example of integrating a container you _build_ into a cluster of containers.
+- Check out <https://docs.docker.com/compose/gettingstarted/> for a good example of integrating a container you _build_ into a cluster of containers.

 :::